-Your truck camper may be equipped with one or more waste water holding tanks.
-One is known as the "grey water tank", where waste from the shower, kitchen and bath sinks are stored; the second is the "black water tank" where your toilet waste or sewage is stored.
+Your Adventurer Truck Camper may be equipped with one or more wastewater holding tanks.
+One is known as the "gray water tank", where waste from the shower, kitchen and bath sinks are stored; the second is the "black water tank" where your toilet waste or sewage is stored.
 Both have their own drainage valves, but empty through the same discharge outlet.

-To drain, open the cap and connect the outlet to a dumping station with a sewer hose (not supplied with the camper) and open the large valve (4") for the toilet tank (black tank) and let it drain and leave open at this point.
-Then open the smaller valve to drain (11⁄2"), the grey water tank, by dumping in this order the "grey soapy water" will help clean your dump line and sewer hose.
+To drain, open the cap and connect the outlet to a dumping station with a sewer hose (not supplied with the camper) and open the large value (3'') for the toilet tank (black tank) and let it drain and leave open at this point.
+Then open the smaller valve to drain $(1\frac{1}{2}'')$, the grey water tank, by dumping in this order the "grey soapy water" will help clean your dump line and sewer hose.
 If you have the optional "black tank flush" on your camper, the next step is to connect a fresh water hose to this connection, turn on the water and this feature will spray fresh water inside of your black tank through a jet system further rinsing your black tank for a cleaner, fresher tank.

+Pult to drain black tank Pull to drain grey tank

-WARNING!
-Make certain your black tank valve is open before turning on the water or you will damage your black tank, floor and/or flood your unit!
+NOTICE: Make certain your black tank valve is open before turning on the water or you will damage your black tank, floor and/or flood your unit!
 Turn off the water to your black tank flush (if equipped with this option), close both of your dump valves, disconnect your sewer hose and store it away and be sure to reinstall your dump line cap for travel.

-Pull to drain grey tank

-Notes to remember: Add about a gallon of clean water and a good deodorant chemical through your toilet to keep your black tank clean and fresh at all times.
+Note: Add about a gallon of clean water and a good deodorant chemical through your toilet to keep your black tank clean and fresh at all times.
 This is a good practice even when storing your unit.

-When connected to a sewer in a park or camp ground, the toilet holding tank valve should remain closed until the tank is almost full.
+When connected to a sewer in a park or campground, the toilet holding tank valve should remain closed until the tank is almost full.
 Then drain and recharge black water tank as above.
 This method will avoid undesirable buildup in the tank, causing reduced capacity and/or costly repairs.